-Gold Awards 2018: Winners List – Vivian Dsena, Jennifer Winget, Mouni Roy & Others Bag Awards
+Gold Awards 2018: Winners' List – Vivian Dsena, Jennifer Winget, Mouni Roy & Others Bag Awards

 Hina Khan – Stylish Diva Award

-Hina shared the picture of the award on her instagram story.
+Hina shared the picture of the award on her Instagram story.
 She also shared a few pictures on Instagram and wrote, "Thank you for honouring me with Style Diva in the television industry #GoldAwards2018 Thank you @vikaaskalantri @zeetv." - (sic)

 Mouni – Rising Film Star Award